snowplow/snowplow-lua-tracker/README.md

 With this tracker you can collect event data from your Lua-based applications, Lua web servers/frameworks, or from the Lua scripting layer within your games or apps.

-## Notes

-**TODO: move this into wiki.**

-Snowplow Lua Tracker has a dependency on luasockets.

-On Ubuntu:

-    $ sudo aptitude install lua luarocks liblua5.1-socket2
-    $ sudo luarocks install busted

-For other environments, you'll have to check the Web for instructions on installing luasockets/bundling it with your app.

 ## Find out more

 | Technical Docs                  | Setup Guide               | Roadmap                 | Contributing                      |